 At Home with Harvard

 This round-up is part of Harvard Magazine’s series “At Home with Harvard,” a guide to what to read, watch, listen to, and do while social distancing.
-Read the prior pieces, featuring stories about the history of women at Harvard, the climate crisis, Harvard in TV and in the movies, and more, here.
+Read the prior pieces, featuring stories about the history of women at Harvard, the climate crisis, the undergraduate experience, and more, here.

 ~Lydialyle Gibson, Associate Editor

 “With Friends Like These,” my 2017 review of the Netflix series Friends from College created by Francesca Delbanco ’95 and Nicholas Stoller ’98, is probably the only TV story I’ve ever written.
 It was so much fun to do—not to spoil the review, but the show was, regrettably, not that good.
 It’s still hilariously entertaining, and I think it says a lot about the moment we’re living in (or were living in, three years ago).
 The show’s second season, which came out in 2019, is warmer, rawer, and makes the first season feel worth it.

 Two profiles of two great Harvard comedians: Colin Jost ’04 of Saturday Night Live, and TV writer and author Nell Scovell ’82.
 Scovell’s memoir Just the Funny Parts recalls her 30-plus-year career on the staffs of top series like The Simpsons and The David Letterman Show.
 “If I don’t say something, no one will know I was there,” she says about how she decided to write the book.
 Both of these stories provide a glimpse inside the comedy industry, from its answer to Donald Trump to its ill-famed, but hopefully abating, hostility toward women.

 ~Marina Bolotnikova, Associate Editor